cfshi/coronavirus/survey.awareness.md

-Fever, Cough, Shortness of breath, Loss of Appetite, Sore throat, Memory loss , Runny or stuffy nose, Muscle or body aches, Upset stomach, Headaches, Fatigue (tiredness), Diarrhea, pneumonia, Depression, Loss of taste and smell, Don't know
+Fever, Cough, Shortness of breath, Loss of Appetite, Sore throat, Memory loss , Runny or stuffy nose, Muscle or body aches, Upset stomach, Headaches, Fatigue (tiredness), Diarrhea, pneumonia, Depression, Loss of taste or smell, Don't know

 13. Have you heard of 'flatten the curve' in relation to COVID-19? (y/n/DK)